Mkalo/command/README.md

 `command` may be a string or an array of strings.

-`callback` may be a function or a recursive sub-command object.
+`callback` may be a function or an object.
 Callback receives a variable number of input string arguments.
+If an object is provided, the object's keys are registered as sub-commands which may in turn be either a callback or another object.
+Two special keys are usable for sub-commands:
+* `$none` called if there were no arguments.
+* `$default` called if no other hook was matched.

 `context` optional `this` to pass to callbacks.
 Default is unspecified.